-Co-sponsored by the American Society of Laboratory Animal Medicine (ASLAP), our Veterinary Student Summer Fellowships Program provides veterinary students in ANY year of an AVMA-accredited veterinary school program with a unique opportunity to spend the summer learning about the cutting-edge science impacting both human and animal health.
+Co-sponsored by the American Society of Laboratory Animal Practitioners (ASLAP), our Veterinary Student Summer Fellowships Program provides veterinary students in ANY year of an AVMA-accredited veterinary school program with a unique opportunity to spend the summer learning about the cutting-edge science impacting both human and animal health.

 As part of the 12-week funded fellowship, students will learn about many aspects of laboratory animal medicine, including:

 - Clinical medicine and research,

 In order to gain further appreciation for the broad field of laboratory animal medicine, students will shadow clinical veterinary residents at the University of Michigan.
 Additional training opportunities may also include participation in journal clubs, seminar series, and management teams.

 Students are expected to participate in a mentored research project, with the goal of presenting their work to the department at the conclusion of the externship.
 The project will comprise approximately 30% of the student’s effort, and may be selected based on personal interests or current clinical research efforts within the student’s chosen department.

 Veterinary students in any year of an AVMA-accredited veterinary school program are eligible to apply.
 Although students will be expected to participate in a mentored research project as part of their fellowship, no previous research experience is required.

 Students who apply must be available for the duration of the 12-week program, which takes place May 14 – August 3, 2018.* The expected time commitment for the program is:

 - Monday through Friday, 8:00 AM – 5:00 PM

 - Occasional Saturday or Sunday (not a full day)